rajaneeshk90/rfc-documents/guides/DF/BECKN-DF-001-Demand-Flexibility-Implementation-Guide.md

 ---

 **Note:** This RFC provides comprehensive guidance for implementing Demand Flexibility programs using Beckn Protocol.
 Implementations should be carefully adapted to specific regulatory and operational requirements in different jurisdictions.
 Feedback from initial implementations will help evolve this specification.
-**Note:** This RFC provides comprehensive guidance for implementing Demand Flexibility programs using Beckn Protocol.
-Implementations should be carefully adapted to specific regulatory and operational requirements in different jurisdictions.
-Feedback from initial implementations will help evolve this specification.